Robocode Tank Royale DocsRobocode Tank Royale Docs

 Start battle

-The window contains these four lists:
+The window is organized into four key lists:

-• Bot Directories (local)
+• Bot Directories (local) - Available bot types from configured directories

-• Booted Bots (local)
+• Booted Bots (local) - Currently bot instances running locally

-• Selected Bots (battle participants)
+• Selected Bots (battle participants) - Bots chosen for the next battle

 Setup rules and game type